-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held May 20, 2015
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+To Be Held May 17, 2017

-The 2015 Annual Meeting of Stockholders of PC Connection, Inc., a Delaware corporation, which we refer to as the Company, will be held at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 off the Everett Turnpike), Nashua, New Hampshire 03063 on Wednesday, May 20, 2015 at 10:00 a.m., Eastern time, to consider and act upon the following matters:
+The 2017 Annual Meeting of Stockholders of PC Connection, Inc., a Delaware corporation, which we refer to as the Company, will be held at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 off the Everett Turnpike), Nashua, New Hampshire 03063 on Wednesday, May 17, 2017 at 10:00 a.m., Eastern time, to consider and act upon the following matters:

-- 1. To elect six directors to serve until the 2016 Annual Meeting of Stockholders; - 2.
-To approve an amendment to the Company's Amended and Restated 1997 Employee Stock Purchase Plan, as amended, to, among others things, increase the number of shares of common stock that may be issued thereunder from 1,037,500 to 1,137,500 shares, representing an increase of 100,000 shares; - 3.
-To ratify the selection by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2015; and - 4.
+- 1. To elect six directors to serve until the 2018 Annual Meeting of Stockholders; - 2.
+To ratify the selection by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2017; and - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on March 23, 2015 are entitled to notice of and to vote at the meeting or any adjournments thereof.
+Stockholders of record at the close of business on March 24, 2017 are entitled to notice of and to vote at the meeting or any adjournments thereof.
 Our stock transfer books will remain open.
 All stockholders are cordially invited to attend the meeting.